Amitvardi/Lab-Project/README.md

 ```
 # step 4 - creating type 1 records (the training data) and compute cosine similarity for each general subject:

 For each record, we calculated the cosine similarity between the education.field column and the general topic.
-At the end, we calculated an average of the cosine similarity values ​​for all the words belonging to that education.field on which we performed a split in step 2
+At the end, we calculated an average of the cosine similarity values ​​for all the words that belong to that education.field on which we performed a split in step 2

-Then we prepared the records of type 1 by mixing the different tables and putting labels of 0 and 1 in the required places
+Then we prepared the records of type 1 by mixing the different subjects tables and putting labels of 0 and 1 in the required places
 ```bash

 import gensim.downloader as api